OIT Network Systems

 Although OIT does not route IPv6 traffic on the campus network, some IPv6 traffic does still appear on the campus network.

 This traffic comes from some devices attached to the campus network.
-Some common operating systems (for example. recent versions of Mac OS X, Windows and iPhone OS) default to having both IPv4 and IPv6 enabled.
+Many common operating systems default to having both IPv4 and IPv6 enabled.
 When customers attach these devices to the campus network and do not disable IPv6, these devices transmit both IPv4 and IPv6 traffic.
-That IPv6 traffic serves little purpose; it doesn't reach the Internet, and doesn't even cross from one campus subnet to another.
+That IPv6 traffic serves little purpose; it doesn't reach the Internet, and doesn't even cross from one campus IP network to another.

 Why does OIT filter IPv6 traffic?